NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Bucket/Block blob storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Bucket storage and Block blob storage are ontainers for objects.
+Bucket storage and Block blob storage are containers for objects.
 An object is a file and any metadata that describes that file.
 Metadata can include use cases, such as data lakes, websites, mobile applications, backup and restore, archive,